jbrechtel/blog/_posts/2012-11-20-robby-the-robot-in-clojure.markdown

 #### Mapping a state to an action

-I would need a way to take a given state (e.g. north:clean south:clean west:dirty east:clean current:dirty) to a given action using Robby's DNA.
-Essentially this means I needed a way to convert that state to an index in his array of genes.
+I would need a way to map a given state (e.g. north:clean south:clean west:dirty east:clean current:dirty) to a given action using a given agent's genome.
+Essentially this means I needed a way to convert that state to an index in the agent's array of genes.
 To do this I decided to build a map with states for keys and array indices as values.

 This map would have 243 entries in it so writing it by hand was out of the question.
 I know what I really need is an array of each state and from that I can pretty easily construct a map using the reduce function (Clojure's left fold).
 Luckily I had a hunch that Clojure's [for](http://clojure.github.com/clojure/clojure.core-api.html#clojure.core/for) function would be a list comprehension that takes an arbitrary number of lists.
 This lets me write what would be an ugly set of nested for loops in Java or C# in a pretty concise way.